 A good example of this is having a tournament this coming Saturday but also some of your friends who aren’t on the team invited you out for some beers Friday night.
 You know good and well this is going to negatively affect your performance and yet you do it anyway.
 Tournament day nutrition is not going to be a saving-grace for you here.
 Alcohol affecting your hydration, electrolyte balance, mineral status, and deep sleep waves will negatively affect your performance whether you know it or not.

 The daily grind is where athletes are made.

 They are made when no one is watching and they are still 100% on their meal plan and training systems 365 days a year.
 Although tournament day nutritional timing strategies are a useful and effective tool for enhancing performance, the effort outside of the tournament has to be there as well.

 So if you’re one of these guys who haven’t figured out the daily grind yet, I would suggest working on that before moving forward into performance strategies such as this.

 Tournament day nutrition is a detail in comparison to how the big picture of sports nutrition improves performance.
 Last minute strategies will not make up for laziness and bad decisions.

-Nutrient timing is where the heart of tournament day nutrition strategies come from and is likely the main reason everybody who’s reading this article came here today.
+Nutrient timing is where the heart of tournament day nutrition strategies come from.

 Nutrition on tournament day is somewhat ironic in the sense that many dedicated athletes train their butt off and eat according to plan all the time and then once they get to a tournament it all kind of fly’s out the window.

-Either you’re out of the tournament early and you go home, or you win another game, go out for dinner with the team, stay in a hotel, eat out for breakfast again letting the cycle continue.
+Either you’re out of the tournament early and you go home, or you win another game, go out for dinner with the team, stay in a hotel, eat out for breakfast again, and let the cycle continue.